Artemisia Gentileschi: Early life

 Artemisia Lomi Gentileschi was born in Rome on 8 July 1593, although her birth certificate from the Archivio di Stato indicates she was born in 1590.
-She was the eldest child of Prudenzia di Ottaviano Montoni and the Tuscan painter Orazio Gentileschi, from Pisa.
+She was the eldest child of Prudenzia di Ottaviano Montoni (c.1575–1605) and the Tuscan painter Orazio Gentileschi, from Pisa.
 After his arrival in Rome, his painting reached its expressive peak, taking inspiration from the innovations of Caravaggio, from whom he derived the habit of painting real models, without idealising them, instead transfiguring them into figures of powerful and realistic drama.

 Baptised two days after her birth in the church of San Lorenzo in Lucina, Gentileschi was primarily raised by her father following the death of her mother in 1605.
-It was likely at this time that Gentileschi approached painting: introduced to painting in her father's workshop, Gentileschi showed much more enthusiasm and talent than her brothers, who worked alongside her.
+It was probably at this time that Gentileschi approached painting: introduced to painting in her father's workshop, Gentileschi showed much more enthusiasm and talent than her brothers, who worked alongside her.
 There she learned how to mix colour and how to paint.
 By 1612, aged around 19, Gentileschi was known for her exemplary talents, with her father boasting that, despite having only practiced painting for three years, Gentileschi was peerless.

 During this early period of her life, Gentileschi took inspiration from her father's painting style, which had in turn been heavily influenced by the work of Caravaggio.
 Gentileschi's approach to subject matter was different from that of her father, however, taking a highly naturalistic approach over her father's comparatively idealized works.

+Artemisia Gentileschi’s training in her father’s workshop reflects the typical structure of artistic education in early seventeenth-century Italy.
+At this time, most artists were trained through apprenticeships within workshops, but women were rarely allowed to enter formal apprenticeships or join professional guilds.
+As a result, female artists often learned painting skills through family members who were already established in the profession.
+Art historian Mary D. Garrard notes that Gentileschi developed technical skill at an early age and was able to work independently while still living in her father’s household.
+Although this training provided valuable experience, social and institutional barriers continued to limit women’s participation in the professional art world.

 Her earliest surviving work, completed aged 17, is Susanna and the Elders (1610, Schönborn collection in Pommersfelden).
 The painting depicts the Biblical story of Susanna.
 The painting shows how Gentileschi assimilated the realism of and effects used by Caravaggio without being indifferent to the classicism of Annibale Carracci and the Bolognese School of Baroque style.